msemtd/elden-bong/README.md

   - yarn add https://github.com/pnext/three-loader.git
   - TODO: add a cloud for testing in user-specified dir

-* Data dir: fetch 3rd-party stuff from URLs to add local content - package ideas
 * Test data for LAS/e57/potree/COPC (https://validate.copc.io/)

+## Data directory system
+- fetch 3rd-party stuff from URLs to add local content
+- caching in various folders on the user's machine: in the usual ~\AppData\Roaming\elden-bong and other user-designated directories
+- package ideas including encrypted blobs of bonus data served up from secure locations and github releases, tar.gz zip 7z
+- fetching in main process - part of the Handy API

 # LICENSES AND ATTRIBUTION